The many classical faces of quantum structures: Characterization

 Just like in Section~\ref{sec:topos}, if we consider $\cC(B)$ as a diagram rather than a mere partially ordered set, we can reconstruct $B$.
 Starting from just the partially ordered set $\cC(B)$, the same issues surface as in Sections~\ref{sec:kochenspecker} and~\ref{sec:active}, about Jordan structure verses full algebra structure.
 In the current piecewise Boolean setting, it can be solved neatly by adding an \emph{orientation} to $\cC(B)$~\cite{heunen:piecewiseboolean}.
 This comes down to making a consistent choice of atom in the Boolean subalgebras with two atoms, corresponding to the atypical cases for AW*-algebras before.

 Returning to C*-algebras, Lemma~\ref{lem:partition} reduces the question of characterizing $\cC(A)$ for a C*-algebra $A$ to finding relationships between $\cC(A)$ and $\cC(C)$ for $C \in \cC(A)$.
-One prototypical case where we know such a relationship is for $A=\M_n(\C)$.
+One prototypical case where we know such a relationship is for the $n$-level system $A=\M_n(\C)$.
 Namely, inspired by the previous section, there is an action of the unitary group $U(n)$ on $\cC(A)$: if $u \in U(n)$ is some rotation, and $C \in \cC(A)$ is diagonal in some basis, then also the rotation $uCu^*$ is diagonal in the rotated basis and therefore is in $\cC(A)$ again.
 In fact, \emph{any} $C \in \cC(A)$ will be a rotation of an element of $\cC(A)$ that is diagonal in the standard basis.
 Therefore, we can recognize $\cC(\M_n(\C))$ as a \emph{semidirect product} of $\cC(\mathbb{C}^n)$ and $U(n)$.
 Such semidirect products can be axiomatized; for details, we refer to~\cite{heunen:cccc}.
 This can be generalized to C*-algebras $A$ that have a \emph{weakly terminal} commutative C*-subalgebra $D$, in the sense that any $C \in \cC(A)$ allows an injection $C \to D$.
 This includes all finite-dimensional C*-algebras, as well as algebras of all bounded operators on a Hilbert space.
+For example, for the $n$-level system $A=\M_n(\C)$, the matrices that are diagonal in the standard basis form a terminal subalgebra $\C^n$.

 However, the mere partially ordered set $\cC(A)$ cannot detect this unitary action.
 For this we need injections rather than inclusions.
-Therefore we now switch to a \emph{category} $\cC_{\rightarrowtail}(A)$ of commutative C*-subalgebras, with \emph{injective $*$-homomorphisms} between them.
+Therefore, we now switch to a \emph{category} $\cC_{\rightarrowtail}(A)$ of commutative C*-subalgebras, with \emph{injective $*$-homomorphisms} between them.
+For $A=\M_n(\C)$, these morphisms consist of a rotation in $U(n)$ followed by an inclusion $\C^k \to C^l$ with $k \leq l$.
 The following theorem characterizes this category $\cC_{\rightarrowtail}(A)$ up to equivalence.
 This is the same as characterizing $\cC(A)$ up to \emph{Morita equivalence}, meaning that it determines the topos of contextual sets on $\cC(A)$ discussed in Section~\ref{sec:topos} up to categorical equivalence, rather than determining $\cC(A)$ itself up to equivalence.
-To phrase the following theorem, we introduce the monoid $S(X)$ of continuous surjections $X \to X$ on a compact Hausdorff space $X$.
+To~phrase the following theorem, we introduce the monoid $S(X)$ of continuous surjections $X \to X$ on a compact Hausdorff space $X$.
 In the finite-dimensional case, this is just the symmetric group $S(n)$.
 Because of our switch from $\cC(A)$ to $\cC_{\rightarrowtail}(A)$, it plays the role of the unitary group we need.